b01/sigma-remix/README.md

 ## Why A Re-Write
 I like how well Sigma integrates with HTML and the API is quite simple.
 However, its written as one big class, and can be hard to modify; so adding new features is time consuming.
-I've decided to rewrite it, but with quite a fiew changes and hopefully optimization and performance enhancements.
+It is also difficult to debug the compiled templates, as they are serialized code.
+I've decided to rewrite it, but with quite a few changes and hopefully optimization and performance enhancements.
+A win would be to make it more inviting to maintain, or hack in new features.

-The output of a compiled template will be plain PHP and text.
-Which should allow any PHP developer to easily review and debug compiled template.
+I mention that the compiled template is just serialized code.
+I plan to make the output of a compiled template be plain PHP and text.
+Which should allow any PHP developer to easily review and debug a compiled template.

 ## Why Another Logic-less Template Engine

-Because it is time consuming reading through a mix of PHP and text, especially when that text contains HTML.
-These kind of template engines allow you to separate them somewhat.
+Because it is time consuming reading through a mix of logic and HTML, These kind of template engines allow you to separate them somewhat.
 Rather nicely I think.

-Yes there are plenty of other logic-less templates out there, none integrate with HTML as nicely as Sigma did.
-And though this engine does not do everything exactly like Sigma, I help the HTML integration niceness.
+Yes there are plenty of other logic-less templates out there, however, none integrate with HTML as nicely as Sigma did.
+And though this engine does not do everything exactly like Sigma, its still in the same vein, and retains the HTML integration niceness.

-I also don't like view logic in my backend.
+To the contrary, I also don't like view logic in my backend.
 So I strongly encourage using a View classes to place all your view logic, instead of throwing it in a controller or some other strange place.

 ## Example of Template Compilation